Skip to main content

 What does sustainability mean for Fresenius?

-How is ESG anchored in the Groups’ organization?
+How is Sustainability/ESG (Environment, Social, Governance) anchored in the Groups’ organization?

 What are the most important sustainability topics at Fresenius?

 Most relevant for our business is the well-being of our patients.
-We are committed to providing access to healthcare and medicine to as many people as possible worldwide.
+We aspire to take responsibility for the well-being of millions of patients.
+With our products and services we contribute to meeting the growing global demand for innovative, high-quality, and affordable therapies.
 We strive for highest patient and product safety and follow strict requirements to ensure quality and safety.

 How is Fresenius rated by the ESG rating agencies?